First female mayor of Oak Park campaigned tirelessly to keep Jewish community intact

 It was exceptionally fitting in 1991 for the City of Oak Park, Michigan, to name one of the signature design features of the I-696 Expressway for Charlotte M. Rothstein.
 Residents continue to benefit into the 21st century thanks to Charlotte’s perseverance regarding the issue of the expressway’s impact on the community.

-The Waterstone family, including parents Meyer and Sarah, Charlotte and her baby sister, Janet, lived on Fullerton Street in Detroit and were members of Congregation Shaarey Zedek..
+The Waterstone family, including parents Meyer and Sarah, and their three children -- Alvin, Charlotte, and Janet -- lived on Fullerton Street in Detroit and were members of Congregation Shaarey Zedek..
 Charlotte graduated from Central High School in 1942 and attended Wayne State University.
 Following her marriage to Ben Rothstein in 1951, they moved to a modest home on the corner of Westhampton and Dartmouth streets in Oak Park.
 The home became the holiday celebrations for the Waterstone and Rothstein families and eventually served as campaign headquarters for Charlotte’s political career.

 When her two children, Alan and Rachel, entered junior high school, Charlotte desired to get more involved in local community issues.
 She returned to school, earning a degree in library technology from Oakland Community College.
 While working as a media coordinator in Royal Oak, she decided to get more involved in local politics.
 With the support of her family, Charlotte ran for Oak Park City Council and was elected as the first city councilwoman in 1973.

 “She had the whole family’s unwavering support,” said daughter Rachel (Rothstein) McCarthy.
 “We produced the early campaign posters and bumper stickers in our family basement.”